-It’s important to note that we are discussing nervous or anxious dogs and will touch on naturally hyperactive dogs.
+It’s important to note that we discuss nervous or anxious dogs and will touch on naturally hyperactive dogs.

 There’s a difference between fear of outward influences such as thunder and boredom to the point where eating a couch is the right thing to do.

-Methods to address both situations will calm your dog and help them relax at times they would otherwise be scared, nervous, or bored.
+Methods to address both situations will calm your dog and help them relax when they would otherwise be scared, nervous, or bored.
 Reducing your dog’s anxiety is possible.

-We’ll take a look at how to calm your dog down during in several scenarios.
+We’ll take a look at how to calm your dog down during several scenarios.

 My experience with nervous dogs

-I have seen all these signs as I have cared for many dogs through the years.
+I have seen all these signs as I have cared for many dogs over the years.

 The one trigger that seems to create the most instantaneous stress is the loud sound from fireworks.
 Thunder is just as troubling and threatening.

 One of our Pit bulls, Rusty, was afraid of nothing except thunderstorms.
-Later on this article I’ll detail how we addressed that with him.
+Later on in this article, I’ll detail how we addressed that with him.
 Today he can sit through the flashing lightning and booming thunder without a care in the world.